ernest-lamptey/weather_app/README.md

 - Build this application again with a frontend library to enhance the security
 - Animate styling to respond to the weather description
 - Improve the overall design and user experience
+- Run the search when the user hits "Enter" on keyboard